sergio-santos-group/ProtoSyn.jl/docs/src/getting-started/first-steps.md

 ![organization](../assets/ProtoSyn-drivers.png)

-ProtoSyn.jl offers some quick simulation functionalities, such as [MonteCarlo], [ILSRR] and [SteepestDescent] simulations, using [Driver] instances.
+ProtoSyn.jl offers some quick simulation functionalities, such as [MonteCarlo], [ILS] and [SteepestDescent] simulations, using [Driver] instances.
 A Driver is a function which _drives_ the pose from one state to the next.
 As a general rule, these Drivers are usually comprised of two important components: [Mutator] instances and an [EnergyFunction].

 A [Mutator] is a function that performs a single change in the system.
 For example, a [DihedralMutator] will rotate a random dihedral by a random amount.
 These can be parametrized for more specific needs.